Bayt-al-Hikmah/PLC_Programmning/Lecture3/Lecture3.md

 When the push button is pressed, the conveyor starts.
 Once the limit switch detects the passage of **5 bottles**, the conveyor stops.
 A pulse counter is used to count the number of bottles as they pass the limit switch.
 ![](./attachments/example1.png)
+The system actions are represented using the following notations:
+- **KM1**: Three-phase Electric Motor working
+- **C**: Represent the Counter

 **Solution:**
 ![](./attachments/solution1.png)
 ### Timer